ashwu11/slap-jack-mania/README.md

 ## User Stories
-- As a user, I want to be able to create a new account and add it to a list of accounts
+- As a user, I want to be able to add an account to a list of accounts by saving a game.
-- As a user, I want to be able to view the list of accounts with their wins, games played, and win streak.
+- As a user, I want to be able to view the list of accounts saved.
 - As a user, I want to be able to slap a card.
-- As a user, I want to be able to remove (i.e. flip) and add cards to a player's deck.
+- As a user, I want to be able to remove (i.e. flip) a card.
-- As a user, I want to be able to end a game.
+- As a user, I want to be able to quit the game.